roman-roads-in-britain/roman-roads-in-britain/3d-maps.md

 <br>

 ## Southern Britain
 This map displays a smaller area of interest in Southern Britain.
-It represents the similarity in paths influenced by topography and frquently used roads for food transportation.
+It represents the similarity in paths influenced by topography and frequently used roads for food transportation.
 <iframe width="800px" height="500px" src="https://mads709.github.io/south-3d-maps.github.io/" title="map"></iframe>
 **<a href="{% link map-analysis/eng-map-south-zoom.md %}"> Click Here for more Information </a>**